alexander-svendsen/WallMan/README.txt

 ## Playing a game session:
 1. Start the server
 2. Add game instances
-3. Make the game instances connect to each other by sending: POST http://localhost:XXXX/setup
+3. Make the game instances connect to each other by sending: GET http://localhost:XXXX/setup
 4. Go to: http://localhost:XXXX/static/start.html, to make a player join the game.
 5. Start the game by sending: GET http://localhost:XXX/start
 6. Play the game.